mike4aday/SwiftlySalesforce/README.md

 Documentation is [here](http://mike4aday.github.io/SwiftlySalesforce/docs).
 See especially the public methods of the `Salesforce` class - those are likely all you'll need to call from your code.

 ## Examples
-Below are some examples that illustrate how to use Swiftly Salesforce, and how you can chain complex asynchronous calls.
-You can also find a complete example app [here](Example/SwiftlySalesforce); it retrieves the logged-in user’s task records from Salesforce, and lets the user update the status of a task.
+Below are some examples that illustrate how to use Swiftly Salesforce.
 Swiftly Salesforce will automatically manage the entire Salesforce [OAuth2][OAuth2] process (the "OAuth dance").
 If Swiftly Salesforce has a valid access token, it will include that token in the header of every API request.
 If the token has expired, and Salesforce rejects the request, then Swiftly Salesforce will attempt to refresh the access token, without bothering the user to re-enter the username and password.
 If Swiftly Salesforce doesn't have a valid access token, or is unable to refresh it, then Swiftly Salesforce will direct the user to the Salesforce-hosted login form.

 ### Example: Setup
 You can create a re-usable reference to Salesforce in your `SceneDelegate.swift` file: